ryanallen/words-of-my-perfect-teacher/README.md

 <details id="48"><summary>Note <sup>48</sup></summary>These celestial bodies are traditionally considered the dwellings of certain celestial beings, invisible to ordinary humans.</details><br>

+So do not put your trust in the apparent joys of [samsara](#samsara).
+Resolve that, in this very life, you will free yourself from the great ocean of its sufferings and attain the true and constant happiness of perfect Buddhahood.
+Make this thought your practice, using the proper methods for the beginning, the main part and the conclusion.

 ## II.
 THE PARTICULAR SUFFERINGS EXPERIENCED BY THE BEINGS OF THE SIX REALMS

 ### **1. The eighteen hells**

 #### 1.1 THE EIGHT HOT HELLS

+These eight [hells](#hell) lie one above the other like the storys of a building, from the [Reviving Hell](#111-the-reviving-hell) on top, down to [The Hell of Ultimate Torment](#118-the-hell-of-ultimate-torment) at the bottom.
+In each the ground and perimeter are like the white-hot iron of a smith&mdash;there is nowhere at all where you could safely put your foot.
+Everything is a searingly hot expanse of blazing, fiery flame.

 ##### 1.1.1 The Reviving Hell

 ##### 1.1.2 The Black-Line Hell
 ##### 1.1.3 The Rounding-Up and Crushing Hell
 ##### 1.1.4 The Howling Hell